emberjs/rfcs/text/1003-deprecation-import-ember-from-ember.md

 e
 ### `Ember.Container`

+No replacement.
 Both value and type are not needed.

 ### `Ember.Registry`

+No replacement.
+Both value and type are not needed.
+Every property/method on this value is private.

 ### `Ember.testing`